tomas-fryza/BUT_presentation/README.md

 # LaTeX presentation

-Template for LaTeX presentation of the project in the official colors of BUT (BUT), which were defined by the graphic manual in 2015.
+Template for LaTeX presentation of the project in the official colors of BUT (Brno University of Technology), which were defined by the graphic manual in 2015.